Home Drugs Ozempic Ozempic vs Rybelsus

 Side Effects of Rybelsus vs. Ozempic

-Since both Rybelsus and Ozempic are semaglutide medications, they tend to have the same side effects.
+Since both Rybelsus and Ozempic are semaglutide medications, they tend to have similar side effects.

 “This can include everything from diarrhea and vomiting to stomach pain, burping and flatulence,” registered dietitian Catherine Rall told Drugwatch.